g4nlpa/Automatic_Ticket_Assignment/README.md

 # Automatic_Ticket_Assignment - Milestone-1
-This branch contains deveriverables related to Milestone-1
+This branch contains deliverables related to Milestone-1 and their associated datasets (input and output)

 Milestone 1: Pre-Processing, Data Visualisation and EDA
 1. Exploring the given Data files